 A complete beer cave/basement.
 Different beers from the tap, with a more nightlife vibe.
 A perfect place to end your night and tour of bars with this Bruges travel guide.

 Unfortunately, Bruges does not offer many budget hotels.
 For a hostel bed, you will pay close to 40 euros.
-Therefore, I would recommend The White Queen B&B, where you pay less than €100 a night for 2 persons, but still have the privacy and a stylish room.
+Therefore, I would recommend The White Queen B&B, where rooms start at €100 a night.
+All rooms have private bathrooms and are nicely decorated.